People's Party of Canada candidate in Sask. slammed over call for more 'hate speech' | CBC News

 Former Ontario teaching assistant accuses Twitter of double standard after she's banned for 'hateful conduct'

-But Payant's broader comments about hate speech and violence came under the radar of Yellow Vests Canada Exposed.
-The Twitter group has monitored comments made by Maxime Bernier's People's Party of Canada since the political party's launch in 2018.
+But Payant's broader comments about hate speech and violence were noticed by Yellow Vests Canada Exposed.
+The Twitter group has monitored comments made by representatives of former federal cabinet minister Maxime Bernier's People's Party of Canada since the party's launch in 2018.

 So we’re all clear, we have a <a href="https://twitter.com/peoplespca?ref_src=twsrc%5Etfw">@peoplespca</a> candidate calling for more hate speech. <a href="https://twitter.com/mdgmedia?ref_src=twsrc%5Etfw">@mdgmedia</a> <a href="https://twitter.com/RVAwonk?ref_src=twsrc%5Etfw">@RVAwonk</a> <a href="https://twitter.com/andraydomise?ref_src=twsrc%5Etfw">@andraydomise</a> <a href="https://twitter.com/OmarMosleh?ref_src=twsrc%5Etfw">@OmarMosleh</a> <a href="https://twitter.com/StewGlobal?ref_src=twsrc%5Etfw">@StewGlobal</a> <a href="https://twitter.com/keithbaldrey?ref_src=twsrc%5Etfw">@keithbaldrey</a> <a href="https://twitter.com/fatimabsyed?ref_src=twsrc%5Etfw">@fatimabsyed</a> <a href="https://twitter.com/NatObserver?ref_src=twsrc%5Etfw">@NatObserver</a> <a href="https://twitter.com/ricochet_en?ref_src=twsrc%5Etfw">@ricochet_en</a> <a href="https://t.co/7vcjTyxsYA">pic.twitter.com/7vcjTyxsYA</a>—@VestsCanada

-An administrator for the Yellow Vests says the group saw Payant's post as encouraging violence.
+An administrator for the Yellow Vests said the group saw Payant's post as encouraging violence.

 The Canadian Anti-Hate Network agreed.